-It is believed that the fatty acids all work together to fight and relieve inflammation specifically in the lipoxygenase (LOS) and cyclooxygenase (COX) pathways, and it also competes with arachidonic acid for entry to said pathways.
+It is believed that the fatty acids all work together to fight and relieve inflammation, specifically in the lipoxygenase (LOS) and cyclooxygenase (COX) pathways.
+It also competes with arachidonic acid for entry to said pathways.
 This effectively pushes agents that cause inflammation out of the way, so they don’t gain entry to your joints or muscles.

 By doing all of that to relieve inflammation, pain is also greatly reduced.